Most musicians finally find their tone when upgrading to some of the best gear available to them.

 So if you sit down with a broker, just make sure you really give it some thought beforehand and know what you need.

 Theft doesn’t happen in front of you and catches you off guard when it does.
 So make sure it doesn’t leave you with regrets about what you should have in your policy.

 Once you have considered your needs and gathered data on your equipment, it’s time to get an estimate.

 There are many ways to go about this and shopping around is suggested.
-Look online for companies that have great track records and great pricing for some great policies.
+Look online for companies that have great track records and pricing for some policies.

-There are also insurance companies and brokers in your city that would probably provide you with some great policies or information at the very least.
+There are also insurance companies and brokers in your city that would probably provide you with some amazing policies or information at the very least.